-If you lived in Iceland instead of United States, you would:
+If you moved to Iceland from the United States, you would:

 MAKE 22.9% LESS MONEY EVERY YEAR

 ICELAND ($40,700.00 per capita)

 In United States, the GDP per capita is $52,800.00 per capita,

 while in Iceland, that number is $40,700.00 per capita.

 In United States, you (on average) will live to approximately 79.56.